logs-with-metrics-a-guide-for-monitoring-nginx

 __path__: /var/log/nginx/*.log

-NOTE: Make sure to replace YOUR-API-KEY and HOST-NAME in the above config.
-Now you can start the Promtail service, or run it manually with this command:
+NOTE: Make sure to replace YOUR-API-KEY and HOST-NAME in the above config and restart the Promtail service:

 Step 2: Create a Loki Data Source in our Hosted Grafana